PagerDuty Automation Actions

 Run diagnostic or remediation actions at the push of a button

-PagerDuty Automation Actions invoke jobs that are staged in Runbook Automation or Process Automation.
-An Action can also invoke a script run by an installed Process Automation Runner.
+PagerDuty Automation Actions invoke jobs that are staged in Runbook Automation (SaaS or Self-Hosted).
+An Action can also invoke a script run by an installed Runbook Automation Self-Hosted Runner.
 By associating Automation Actions with a PagerDuty service, responders get push-button access to a library of defined diagnostic or remediation actions, resulting in shorter resolution times and fewer disruptive escalations.

 Automation Actions can also be used as part of an Event Orchestration to enrich incident data with diagnostics information or perform remediation actions on incidents automatically.